 - Eat a light breakfast, such as oatmeal.

 - Your treatment will probably be in the afternoon, so bring a light lunch or snack.
 Your first delivered meal will be dinner, which will be served in your room after your treatment is finished.

 You will be staying in a private room.
 It will have a telephone, TV and DVD player, and a bathroom.
 You can bring the following items with you:

-- Sour hard candy to help with the dry mouth some patients experience after treatment.
+- Sour hard candy to help with the dry mouth that some people experience after treatment.
 Your doctor will tell you when to start sucking on them.

-- You will be taken to a private hospital room as soon as it is available.
-Regardless of how long you have to wait, you will be treated that day and your discharge will not be delayed.
-Your friends and family can stay in your room before treatment, but must leave after you have been given your treatment.
+You will be taken to a private hospital room as soon as it is available.
+You will be treated the day you arrive.
+Your friends and family can stay in your room before treatment, but must leave before you get your treatment.

-You will be given the dose of radioactive iodine.
-The dose will be based on the results of your blood tests and scans.
-A team of doctors will decide how much you will receive.
-You will be given water to swallow the dose.
+You will get your dose of radioactive iodine.
+It will be based on the results of your blood tests and scans.
+You will get water to swallow the dose.

-- The liquid form of radioactive iodine is about ¼ cup (4 fluid ounces).
+- The liquid form of radioactive iodine is about 5 milliliters, or about a teaspoon.
 You will drink it out of a small vial through a straw.
 The liquid is clear and has little to no flavor.
-Most patients say it tastes like water, though some say that it has a slightly stale or musty taste.
+Most people say it tastes like water, though some say that it has a slightly stale or musty taste.